-The newest addition to the fleet, the JENNIFER C, was originally built in 1965 as the M/V PAMLICO by New Bern Shipyard in New Bern, North Carolina for the North Carolina Department of Transportation Ferry Division.
+The JENNIFER C was originally built in 1965 as the M/V PAMLICO by New Bern Shipyard in New Bern, North Carolina for the North Carolina Department of Transportation Ferry Division.
 The vessel served on the Swan Quarter to Ocracoke and the Cedar Island to Ocracoke routes across the Pamlico Sound in that state.
 The vessel was acquired by Cross Sound Ferry Services in 2015 and was delivered in early 2016 where it underwent extensive improvements at Thames Shipyard & Repair Co.
 A new passenger cabin was added along with a complete renovation to the existing cabin.
 Comfortable seating accommodations were added in a climate controlled environment along with a full service Cross Sound Deli and lounge offering signature sandwiches, salads and flatbreads.
 The JENNIFER C is named for Jennifer C. Wronowski, the wife of Cross Sound Ferry Vice President and co-owner Adam Wronowski.
 The vessel can accommodate up to 50 automobiles and 300 passengers and offers all of the amenities Cross Sound travelers have come to enjoy.

 Built as a World War II landing craft (USS LST 510) in Jeffersonville, Indiana, the Cape Henlopen participated in the D-Day invasion at Normandy in 1944 receiving one battle star for service.
 In 1966, it was converted to a passenger and auto ferry and served on the Lewes, Delaware - Cape May, New Jersey route.
 It was purchased in 1983 by Cross Sound Ferry and underwent a total refurbishment before entering service.
 The ferry was repowered in 1995 with EMD 12-645 diesel engines, ensuring a long future of trouble-free operation.